Qiskit/qiskit_sphinx_theme/docs_guidelines/how_to/add_code.rst

 ``code-block``
 --------------

+There are some situations in which executing the code is not convenient, such as when:

+* The code you are showing is not written in Python but other languages like reStructuredText, YAML, Markdown or Rust.
+* The code requires connecting to a provider.
+* The code takes too long to run.

-If you don't want your code to be executed, you can use ``code-block``, whose syntax is:
+In those cases, you can use ``code-block``, whose syntax is:

 .. code-block:: text